edulustosa/cs50-final-project/README.md

 #### Video demo: <https://youtu.be/yS5OEGl-2zA>

 Hello, my name is Eduardo Lustosa from Brazil, and this is my CS50 final project.
-I'm presenting to you a real-time chat application that allows users to chat with each other in a global chat environment.
-To make this possible, I utilized a technology called WebSockets, enabling real-time data exchange between a client and a web server.

 ## Overview

 This project is a real-time chat application that enables users to have conversations in a global chat room.
+To make this possible, I utilized a technology called WebSockets, enabling real-time data exchange between a client and a web server.
 I used technologies such as Flask and Flask-SocketIO on the server side and Socket.IO on the client side to make this possible.

 ## Key Features